FutureDrones/fail/README.md

 #### - How to deploy ####

-- Setup DroneCI on your own account (ofc lol)
+- Setup DroneCI on your own account (more instructions [here](https://gist.github.com/JamieHoSzeYui/5eff02ff278c983c66f818d2d5e612ad))

 - Fork this repo